muratk3n/thirdwave/en/README.md

 ---

-STrek Voyager episode *The Void* has great lessons for alliance building.
+ST Voyager episode *The Void* has great lessons for alliance building.

 ---